The "Blue" is Law Enforcement

 The Newsletter and The Database

-The Blue Surveillance database is freely
+Our database is freely

 accessible and updated daily with all Actions